We may earn commission from affiliate links →

 Lastly, on your third and final day, you can travel to the coast to Durres for a true beach escape.
 It is the most ancient city in the whole country and owns the biggest port in Albania.

 Durres has over 3,000 years of history, dating back to 627 B.C., earning it the nickname of the eternal city over the Adriatic.
 The most notable tourist attraction and historical significance is the amphitheater of the Roman Emperor Hadrian – the second largest amphitheater in the Balkans.

 When the three days are over, you will likely be craving more of Albania’s culture, and the good news is there is still plenty to see of this country, just not on this itinerary.
 The Albanian Riviera in the south is one of the most overlooked areas of the Balkans and Europe.
 Save it for another trip!

 Budva, Montenegro (2 Days)

 About four hours north of Tirana along the Adriatic coast is the exciting Montenegrin city of Budva.
 With so much to experience in the Balkans, Montenegro often is skipped in favor of more popular tourist countries; however, those who don’t miss this place will be treated to an authentic experience like many more popular countries in the Balkans cannot provide.

 Budva and Sveti Stefan are two semi-secret coastal towns in the tiny country, which are both worth visiting.
-If you spend two days here between the two places, you will have probably seen all you need to see – but, still, it is worth the time.
+If you spend two days between the two places, you will probably have seen all you need to see – but it is still worth the time.

 In Budva, step through the medieval gate leading to town directly onto the beach and stroll down the coast for about five minutes until you reach Mogren Beach – Budva’s best.
 Here you will notice a bronze statue of a ballet dancer gazing out to sea.
 It is the graceful symbol of Budva – a town we would argue is just as graceful as the statue itself.